 How to write a word chain

-Word chains are really important for all children learning to read, especially struggling readers.
+Word chains are really important for all children learning to read, especially those who find reading hard.
 Some programmes call this activity ‘Sound swap’ (Sounds-Write) or ‘Switch it’ (Reading Simplified).

 Why word chains are a useful teaching tool